MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/uitest/xamarin-forms.md

 > An `InvalidOperationException` will be thrown if an attempt is made to set the [`AutomationId`](xref:Xamarin.Forms.Element.AutomationId) property of an [`Element`](xref:Xamarin.Forms.Element) more than once.

 ### iOS application project
-To run tests on iOS ,the [Xamarin Test Cloud Agent NuGet package](https://www.nuget.org/packages/Xamarin.TestCloud.Agent/) must be added to the project.
+To run tests on iOS, the [Xamarin Test Cloud Agent NuGet package](https://www.nuget.org/packages/Xamarin.TestCloud.Agent/) must be added to the project.
 Once it's been added, copy the following code into the `AppDelegate.FinishedLaunching` method:

 ```csharp
 #if ENABLE_TEST_CLOUD